TheIconfactory/Tapestry/Documentation/API.md

 Determines if a site is reachable and gathers properties for the feed.
 After `processVerification` is called a feed can be saved by a user.

+This function will only be called if `needs_verification` is set to true in the connectors’s configuration.

 The properties returned can be user visible or used internally.
 An example of the former case is a display name will be used identify the feed.
 The latter case is a base URL that will be used to handle relative paths in the feed.

+To return the results of verification, you must call `processVerification()`.

-When you call `processVerification` you can supply an object with these properties:
+When you call `processVerification()` you can supply an object with these properties (all are optional):

   * displayName: `String` with a suggested name for a feed (e.g. an account name, blog name, etc.).
   * icon: `String` with a URL to an image that can be used as a graphic attached to the feed (e.g. an avatar).
   * baseUrl: `String` with a URL prefix for relative paths.

-This function will only be called if `needs_verification` is set to true in the connectors’s configuration.
+  * accountIdentity: `Identity` object that represents the logged in account for the feed.

+For authenticated feeds (such as social media accounts), we suggest supplying an `accountIdentity` object (created with `Identity.create()`) that is configured with the user's display name, username, and avatar.

+When a Tapestry user adds multiple feeds for the same connector that requires authentication (such as multiple Mastodon accounts), the information in `accountIdentity` can help the user tell the items from each feed apart in their timelines.
+For feeds without any associated user authentication, an `accountIdentity` will have little effect and isn't necessary.

+If `icon` or `displayName` are omitted, then the ones supplied by `accountIdentity` will be used instead, if possible.

 ---
 ### load()